K1D77A/cl-bloggy/README.md

 (start)
 ```
 Navigate to `http://127.0.0.1:4203/blog/main` if the categories haven't loaded properly
-then just recompile them individually with C-c C-c.
+then just recompile each easy-blog-entry individually with C-c C-c.

 ## Getting started